Stephen Taylor, Founding Publisher

 Mr. Taylor is the current Principal of Densefog Group LLC, which engages in seed stage investing and family fiduciary management and trusteeship.
-Mr. Taylor, who studied philosophy and psychology at Yale, has extensive experience in journalism, publishing, and operations at The Boston Globe.
+Mr. Taylor, who studied philosophy and psychology at Yale, has extensive experience in journalism, publishing, and operations at The Boston Globe, and more recently during the creation of The New Bedford Light.
 During his 24-year career with the Globe, Mr. Taylor was a young reporter, and then held positions in operations, production, information technology, administrative services, and labor relations.
 He became Executive Vice President of The Boston Globe in 1993, a position he held until January 2001.
 In 1994, he was co-founder and President of Boston Globe Electronic Publishing, publisher of Boston.com and BostonGlobe.com during the first five years of those sites’ existence.
 More recently, Mr. Taylor taught the course Economics and Financing of Journalism for several years in the MBA program at the Yale School of Management, focusing on how to finance good journalism in a digital future.
-Mr. Taylor has experience serving as an officer, director, or trustee for multiple entities, including the Globe Newspaper Company, the Woods Hole Oceanographic Institution, the Greater Boston Food Bank, and the American Press Institute in Reston, Virginia.
-Mr. Taylor lives in Dartmouth, Massachusetts.
+Mr. Taylor has experience serving as an officer, director, or trustee for multiple entities, including the Globe Newspaper Company, the Woods Hole Oceanographic Institution, the Greater Boston Food Bank, the American Press Institute in Reston, Virginia, and the New Bedford Light.
+Mr. Taylor lives in Dartmouth, Massachusetts.”

 Barbara Roessner, Founding Editor